 Skip to content

-Phase 3 — links, monitors, supervision
+Phase 3 — Links, monitors, supervision

-Why this matters
+Why this phase

 2. link / unlink — bidirectional.
 When a linked process exits abnormally, the signal propagates to its peers.

-3. spawn_link(parent, body) — spawn already linked, atomically (no window where the child can die before the link exists).
+3. spawn_link(parent, body) — spawn already linked, atomically.
+No window where the child can die before the link exists.

-7. Fault-recovery engine (rusm-bench) — crash-and-restart loop reporting real restarts/sec (~285k/sec).
+7. Fault-recovery engine (rusm-bench) — a crash-and-restart loop reporting real restarts/sec.

 rust

-runtime.set_trap_exit(supervisor, true); // survive child exits
+runtime.set_trap_exit(supervisor, true);

-let child = runtime.spawn_link(supervisor, body); // linked at birth
+let child = runtime.spawn_link(supervisor, body);

-// ... supervisor's body:
+// ... in the supervisor's receive loop:

 if let Received::Exit { from, reason } = ctx.recv().await {